chipsalliance/i3c-core/README.md

 ### Submodules

 Make sure submodules are checked out.
-Use the `--recursive` flag when cloning, or run
+Use the `--recursive` flag when cloning, or run the following:

 ```{bash}
 git submodule update --init --recursive